OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/armijo_goldstein.rst

 With "wall" bounds enforcement, only the variables that violate their bounds are pulled back to feasible values; the remaining values are kept at the Newton-stepped point.
 Further backtracking only occurs in the direction of the non-violating variables, so that it will move along the wall.

-Note: when using the `BoundsEnforceLS` line search, the `scalar` and `wall` methods are exactly the same because no further backtracking is performed.

 .. image:: BT3.jpg